-MUS 102T Music Theory (3) Four-part harmony and figured bass studies are continued; counterpoint, instrumental transpositions and non- harmonic tones are introduced.
-Ear training is continued.
-Prerequisite: MUS 101T.
+MUS 102T Music Theory (3) Four-part harmony and figured bass studies are continued; non-harmonic tones are included; instrumental transpositions, arrangements and performances are done; introduction to dodecaphonic technique through analysis is included. far training in chord quality and position, two-part melodic dictation and identification of non-harmonic tones are addressed.
+Prerequisite: MUS 101T or Permission of Instructor.